Early, mail voting gets underway ahead of midterms

-BOSTON -- More than 1.1 million Massachusetts voters have requested mail ballots ahead of the Nov.
-8 midterm election and some have already voted, the state's top election official said on Friday, with early voting site to get underway this weekend.
+BOSTON — More than 1.1 million Massachusetts voters have requested mail ballots ahead of the Nov.
+8 midterm election and some have already voted, the state’s top election official said on Friday, with early voting set to get underway this weekend.

 Secretary of State Bill Galvin said roughly 22% of the state’s nearly 4.8 million registered voters have requested no-excuse mail ballots and so far about 185,000 had been returned to city and town election clerks.
 The mail ballots can be counted until Nov.
 12 if they are postmarked by Election Day, Galvin said.